WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 ![](https://williamthyer.github.io/images/bike_networks/best_worst_cities.png)

-Looks like my ratio metric is measuring something valid because San Francisco and Seattle are both well-known for their bike culture.
+It looks like my road-to-cycleway ratio is measuring something valid because San Francisco and Seattle are both well-known for their bike culture.
 And Texas is a very car-oriented state with huge sprawling cities.
 And as a point of comparison, here's probably the most famous bike city in the world:
 ![](https://williamthyer.github.io/images/bike_networks/Amsterdam,&#32;Netherlands.png)

 ## What I Learned